device-management/DeviceManager.Frontend/README.md

-# DeviceManager.Frontend
+# DeviceManager
-A frontend for the DeviceManager.
+A menager for devices.